davedonnellydev/pollyglot/README.md

 ---

 **Note**: This project is for educational purposes.
-For production use, consider implementing additional security measures and rate limiting.
+For production use, consider implementing additional security measures beyond the current rate limiting and validation features.